 When did you get interested in Space Food Sticks?
 I was writing for AOL—I think I was the last writer they ever hired before they bought Time Warner.
-Anyway, in 1999, what I call "The Last Great Year," I was hired to write about what happened to jet packs and vacations on the moon and futuristic fashion we had all been hoping for.
+Anyways, in 1999, what I call "The Last Great Year," I was hired to write about what happened to jet packs and vacations on the moon and futuristic fashion we had all been hoping for.

 So you wrote about them first?
 Yes.
 I had written a column about it on Space Food Sticks, and already in 2001, I was using Google Search statistics to determine that there was public interest in certain topics.
 So, I put up a website called spacefoodsticks.com just to canvas and survey on the Internet to see who was going to the site.

 Why did you decide to bring Space Food Sticks back from the dead?
 Sure enough, lots of people were typing in the words "Space Food Sticks" into Google.
 A thousand people wrote in to the site with these fantastic memories of crowding in the back of the sedan and eating Space Food Sticks when they were ten, and the sticks capturing their imagination.
-It was a beautiful tribute to Space Food Sticks and I realized that I had to bring them back and get the trademark.
+It was a beautiful tribute to Space Food Sticks and I realised that I had to bring them back and get the trademark.

 Did they sell well?
 Definitely.
 They were sold at the Kennedy Space Center, the Smithsonian Air and Space Museum, the American Museum of Natural History, the Johnson Space Center, the Adler Planetarium, the Museum of Flight, the Space Needle, the USS Hornet, the Neil Armstrong Museum and Disneyworld and Universal Studios, and a bunch of other places.